 Many professionally designed logos have blended colors or a transition from one color to another such as in this color bar.
 This might look fine on paper, but is very difficult to accomplish in a small, left chest or cap size logo.
 While printing simply adjusts the dots of ink on the page or pixels on the computer monitor, embroidery has to try to accomplish this with segments of thread.
-It’s hard to embroider a blended color well, especially in a small logo.
+It’s hard to embroider a blended color well, especially in a small digital logo.
 We don’t even recommend it for heat transfers, since they are priced by the number of colors.
 A simple-looking color transition like this could have MANY colors in it, and therefore be prohibitively expensive.
 A large logo (such as to go on the back of a jacket) could look better as embroidery, but embroidery won’t be able to duplicate the look that can be achieved on paper or on your computer screen.
-Our advice is to not use blended colors at all if you don’t need them for embroidery or for heat transfers.
+Our advice is to not use blended colors at all if you don’t need them for embroidery or heat transfers of your digital logo design.

 Embroidery: Our general guidelines are 3 to 3.75″ wide for logos wider than they are tall for embroidered use on the left chest of shirts.
 If the logo is square, 1.5 to 2″ on a side, and 2 to 2.5″ in diameter for circular logos.
 For caps, 2.25″ tall and 4″ wide are size limits, and 1 to 1.25″ tall and 4″ wide for visors.
 Full back logos (we only recommend putting them on materials no lighter than a sweatshirt) up to 11″ x 11″.

 Heat Transfers: Left chest: Up to 4.5″ x 4.5″, but the size recommendations for embroidery hold true here.
 For a youth-size full back or front logo, up to 10″ x 10″.
 For an adult full back or full front logo, up to 12″ wide and 14″ in height.